osrs-reldo/os-league-tools/README.md

 After making your changes, run either `parseCalcSpreadsheets.py` or `parseTaskSpreadsheet.py` (depending on which one you edited) to generate the json resource files.
 Once that's done, you will see your changes reflected in the site.

+### Code style

+This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to maintain a consistent code style.
+Any violations will be automatically fixed at commit time if possible, otherwise if they need manual attention, the commit will fail with a message letting you know what went wrong.

 ### Backend

 The hiscores functionality relies on a backend api that you can find over at [os-league-tools-api](https://github.com/chaiinchomp/os-league-tools-api).